dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters

+19. 08/19/22:
+ - Summary -
+ - Details - trying for loop in symbol lookup
+ - Goal tomorrow -

 18. 08/18/22 #2:
  - Summary - working on reduce function
  - Details - working on reduce function